 Theory and practice of federal income taxation of individuals and businesses, with an emphasis on decision making.
 Offered each semester.

 ACCT 426.
 Tax Concepts II.
 3 Hours.

 In-depth study of federal taxation as it relates to corporations, estates, partnerships, and trusts.
 Offered spring semester.
-Prerequisite: ACCT 425 with a minimum grade of C.

 ACCT 441.
 Cost Accounting II.
 3 Hours.